psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Ellen Bull and Caroline Heal, two of our most noted nymphs of the pave, were charged with being drunk and disorderly.

 Inspector Grapes said that about half past eleven o'clock on Saturday night he heard a loud noise on the High-street, where found six or seven girls of the description of the prisoners, shouting at persons passing by.
-Half an hour afterward. he heard screeching near the Wheat Sheaf, where he found both the prisoners on the ground diverting themselves by fighting and tearing each other's clothes to pieces.
+Half an hour afterward, he heard screeching near the Wheat Sheaf, where he found both the prisoners on the ground diverting themselves by fighting and tearing each other's clothes to pieces.
 There were three or four more standing looking on.
 They were all drunk. but Heal (who was bleeding from her face) was the worst.
 They were common prostitutes by profession, and were parading the serene at all hours, notwithstanding frequent warnings had been given them.

 Prisoners had nothing to say in their defence, and Heal came the hysterical dodge, but with inconsiderable effect.